NicolaF/freebox-revolution-bridge-openwrt-netgear-r8000/README.md

 There will be a fair amount of customization, and due to how OpenWrt's upgrade process works:

 * When modifying a configuration file, ensure that it will be kept during sysupgrade.
 Add it in `/etc/sysupgrade.conf` if needed.
-* Keep track of installed packages.
-I personnally do this with a file directly on the router, which will be retained during sysupgrade.
+* Keep track of installed packages, eg. this with a file directly on the router that will be retained during sysupgrade.
 * Backup your configuration regularly.

 ## Installing OpenWrt
 ### Problem
-Recent firmwares do not allow downgrade below 1.0.4.12_10.1.46 nor reinstalling the same version:
+Recent Netgear firmwares do not allow to downgrade below 1.0.4.12_10.1.46 nor reinstalling the same version:

 ```
 $ hexdump -Cn80 R8000-V1.0.4.12_10.1.46.chk